Arkansas Lemon Law: Your Complete Legal Guide

 Arkansas's Lemon Law Presumption

-Arkansas law creates a rebuttable presumption that the manufacturer has had a reasonable number of attempts to repair the vehicle if certain conditions are met.
-The presumption has different thresholds for safety defects versus other nonconformities.
+Arkansas law creates a rebuttable presumption under A.C.A. § 4-90-410 that the manufacturer has had a reasonable number of attempts to repair the vehicle.
+The presumption is triggered when any of the following conditions are met during the MVQA period.

 The Lemon Law Presumption Applies When: